cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-catalog-mode/readme.txt

 == Screenshots ==

-1. This is the settings page of YITH WooCommerce Catalog Mode, you can find it in YIT Plugins menu item.
+1. This is the settings page of YITH WooCommerce Catalog Mode, you can find it in YITH menu item.
 You can hide WooCommerce "Add to Cart" buttons and WooCommerce Cart and Checkout pages.

 2. This image shows the shop page as it appears when WooCommerce "Add to Cart" button is hidden and WooCommerce Cart and Checkout page are deactivated.

 3. This image shows WooCommerce product detail page as it appears when WooCommerce "Add to Cart" button is hidden and WooCommerce Cart and Checkout page are deactivated.

 == Changelog ==

+= Version 1.6.16 - Released: 23 December 2019 =

+* New: Support for WooCommerce 3.9
+* Update: plugin framework

+= Version 1.6.15 - Released: 11 December 2019 =

+* Update: plugin framework

 = Version 1.6.14 - Released: 29 November 2019 =